 A panel of at least two but normally three people will conduct the interview.
 This allows at least one member to observe and assess the candidate and make notes, while the candidate is talking to the other panel members.
-At least one member of the panel must have received accredited training in Safer Recruitment.
+It is recommended best practice that at least one person on the appointment panel will have undertaken safer recruitment training.